kbhedi715881/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words: This quote by computer scientist Donald Knuth reminds us that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder-to-maintain code, and potentially overlook more significant design issues.
 It's often better to write clear, straightforward code first and optimize only when profiling identifies genuine bottlenecks, after the core functionality is correct and stable.
 Always consider the trade-offs between code readability, maintainability, and performance.

+# 2024-01-21
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and correctness trump micro-optimizations most of the time."

+This quote from computer scientist Donald Knuth emphasizes the importance of avoiding unnecessary optimizations in the early stages of software development.
+It serves as a reminder to programmers to prioritize clarity, understandability, and functionality before diving into performance enhancements prematurely, which can often lead to more complex and less maintainable code.